Services

 • Number of samples and experimental groups.
 The size of your study will depend on different factors, but we generally discourage groups smaller than n=4 when possible.

 • Sequencing strategy.
 This includes estimating the adequate coverage, read length, and instrument.
-We work in close collaboration with the MPSSR and the GC3F for sequencing.
+We work in close collaboration with the MPSSR for sequencing.

 • Sample preparation and submission.
 High quality samples are key for successful experiments.
 Please, see our requirements for sample submission.

-We offer bioinformatics analysis of next-generation sequencing data so that projects can be done end-to-end and we can be a one-stop shop for investigators.
-After submitting the next-generation sequencing libraries to the sequencing core, we monitor as they move through their pipeline.
-When ready, we download the sequences (fastq files) and copy them to our server.
+We offer bioinformatics analysis of next-generation sequencing (NGS) data so that projects can be done end-to-end.
+After submitting the NGS libraries to the sequencing core, we monitor as they move through their pipeline.
+When ready, we download the sequences (fastq files) and start our analyses with established computational pipelines.
+Note that although we download the raw sequencing data to our server for analysis, clients will also need a plan to download and store the sequencing data for long term storage (such as on a hard drive or through ACC’s Research Data Storage).
+Larger projects may require additional coordination in order for us to access the data.

 Assays offered: